Bay Area Academy Staff

 Noel Keirnan is the Fiscal Analyst at BAA.
 He studied Music at Humboldt State University and for the past twelve years worked in Financial Administration in Academia.
 He enjoys problem solving and process improvement challenges.
 He is a classical guitarist and enjoys surfing, reading, black and white movies, and studying Spanish.

 I was born and raised in San Francisco.
 After high school, I owned my own restaurant with a few friends.
 After a few years, I left the restaurant business to pursue a position with Mervyn’s Stores Headquarters in Hayward.
 I have over 30+ years Business Administration experience.
 I accepted a position with Bay Area Academy in August 2015.
 I love and enjoy the work we do here and the people I work with.
-When I’m not at work, I enjoy spending time with my family and friends, which includes a variety of pets I have collected over the years.
+When I’m not at work, I enjoy spending time with my family and friends.
 I really enjoy the simple things in life that make me smile and that’s what brings me happiness.